gilch/hissp/docs/style_guide.rst

 Tuples
 ::::::

-Separate *top level* forms from each other with a single blank like, unless they are very closely related.
+By default, separate *top level* forms from each other with a single blank like.
+Don't use multiple blank lines in succession.
+When greater separation is required, use comments.

 .. _top level: